 • it will provide key information regarding the cause of the disease and therefore how to prevent it

 • genes that are associated with MS may be targets for the development of new therapies

-if we could identify those people who have a strong genetic predisposition to the disease, we might be able to intervene at its earliest stages or before it appears.
+• if we could identify those people who have a strong genetic predisposition to the disease, we might be able to intervene at its earliest stages or prevent MS.

 The MS DNA Bank

 With funding from the National MS Society, the University of California at San Francisco established a DNA bank in 1997 that spearheaded multiple successful collaborations to identify variants in the genome that influence the individual’s risk to develop multiple MS. With further Society funding, the DNA Bank is now maintaining and expanding its core DNA repository of MS patients, family members and unrelated controls, linking it to a sophisticated database for the storage of detailed clinical, demographic, and laboratory data.
 This Bank provides an outstanding opportunity to identify and characterize MS-related genes, which may translate into clinically useful genetic biomarkers and reveal novel targets for new therapies.
 You can participate in these genetic studies.
 Please note: these studies cannot enroll international participants at this time.